 Spread the vegetables out so there is room for air to circulate and for the moisture to evaporate.
 Vegetables that are too close together will steam rather than roast.
 Creating mushy vegetables and less browning/flavor.

 If you have one, the convection setting uses a small fan inside of the oven to circulate the air.
-This will reduce the cooking time and help the vegetables to brown more quickly.
+This will reduce the cooking time and help the vegetables to brown more quickly and evenly.

 Vegetables should be roasted uncovered to allow the steam to escape and the edges to become crispy.